 A 2017 expedition claims to have definitive evidence of a new continent about as big as India.
-And it could have international economic implications.
+And the discovery of Zealandia could have international economic implications.

-Everyone knows the story of Atlantis.
-But while Atlantis is a myth, sunken landmasses are certainly real — and none are more fascinating than that landmass lurking beneath New Zealand: Zealandia.
+Everyone knows the story of Atlantis, and while that’s just a myth, sunken landmasses are very real — and few are more fascinating than Zealandia, the landmass lurking beneath New Zealand.

-Zealandia is a submerged continent buried deep beneath the waves of the Pacific.
-And it’s not uninhabited.
+Zealandia is a submerged continent buried deep beneath the waves of the Pacific ⏤ and it’s inhabited.

-That’s because roughly six percent of the landmass’s nearly two million square miles are still above sea level as New Zealand and its outlying islands.
+That’s because roughly six percent of the landmass is still above sea level as New Zealand and its outlying islands.
 These are the highest points of what was once a much larger expanse of land.

-Luyendyk had started this research back in the 80s when he attempted to match the Antarctic geologic features to the edges of New Zealand — a project akin to trying to fit pieces of a crumbling puzzle back together.
+Luyendyk had been studying the region since the 1980s.
+He was trying to match the Antarctic geologic features to the edges of New Zealand — a project akin to trying to fit pieces of a crumbling puzzle back together.

-The work led him and his fellow researchers to take a closer look at the seabed around New Zealand, and what they found astonished them: the rock beneath the island nation might constitute a continent in its own right.
+This work led Luyendyk and his fellow researchers to take a closer look at the seabed around New Zealand.
+What they found astonished them: The rock beneath the island nation might constitute a continent in its own right.

 What Makes A Continent?

-That is in part because the rock beneath New Zealand, by Luyendyk’s calculations, meets the criteria which classify a landmass as a continent.
-Luyendyk called the area Zealandia when he recognized that New Zealand and its outlying islands weren’t actually disparate, and it wasn’t long before other researchers took up the cause and pointed to all the qualities that made Zealandia fundamentally the same as other continents — just under water.
+They explained that the rock beneath New Zealand, by Luyendyk’s calculations, meets the criteria which classify a landmass as a continent.
+Luyendyk called the area Zealandia when he recognized that New Zealand and its outlying islands weren’t actually disparate, and it wasn’t long before other researchers took up the cause and pointed to all the qualities that made Zealandia fundamentally the same as other continents — just underwater.

-For one, Zealandia is raised above the ocean floor — there’s a clear difference between the submerged landmass and the surrounding seabed, and not just in their respective heights.
-Zealandia, unlike the neighboring ocean floor, is made from the bulkier, less dense material that forms continental crust.
+Also, Zealandia is raised above the ocean floor, which means there’s a clear difference between the submerged landmass and the surrounding seabed and not just in their respective heights.
+Zealandia, unlike the neighboring ocean floor, is made from the bulkier, less dense material that forms the continental crust.

-Its composition, too, meets the requirements.
+Its composition also meets the requirements for a continent.
 Like other continents, it is made up of three separate types of rock: igneous, metamorphic, and sedimentary.
-This variety reveals that it was formed and shaped by volcanic activity, heat and pressure, and erosion — just like its fellow continents.
+This variety reveals that it was formed and shaped by volcanic activity, heat, pressure, and erosion, just like in other continents.

-It’s also big — too big to be just a continental fragment.
-Though some have argued that Zealandia better deserves the less impressive designation “microcontinent,” many have pushed back, pointing out that the rock beneath New Zealand is significantly larger than even the largest recognized microcontinent.
+Zealandia is also too big to be considered just a continental fragment.
+Although some argued that Zealandia better deserved the less impressive designation “microcontinent,” others pushed back, noting that the rock beneath New Zealand is significantly larger than even the largest recognized microcontinent.

-Whether Zealandia constitutes a continent or not can seem like a rather dry technical point for scientists to argue over.
-But the answer has real consequences for the region economically.
+Whether Zealandia constitutes a continent or not can seem like a rather dry and technical point for scientists to argue over.
+But the answer had real consequences for the region economically.

 The United Nations determines a country’s right to drill off-shore based on continental boundaries — and if the entire landmass of Zealandia belongs to New Zealand, that significantly changes the island nation’s fortunes.

-By some estimates, tens of billions of dollars worth of fossil fuels would suddenly become available to the country if Zealandia were recognized.
+By some estimates, tens of billions of dollars worth of fossil fuels could suddenly become available to the country, once Zealandia was recognized as a continent.

 Piecing Together Zealandia’s History